Note

 39

-40 print(f"There were {counter} events in this event buffer.")
+40 print(f"There were {counter} events in this event slice.")

 41 print(f"There were {global_counter} total events up to now.")

-42 print(f"The current event buffer included events from {min_t} to {max_t} microseconds.")
+42 print(f"The current event slice included events from {min_t} to {max_t} microseconds.")

 44